-precedes(node) Return whether this information set precedes node in the game tree. reveal(player) Reveal the move made at the information set to player.
+precedes(node) Return whether this information set precedes node in the game tree.

-actions The set of actions at the information set. game The Game to which the information set belongs. is_chance Whether the information set belongs to the chance player. label Get or set the text label of the information set. members The set of nodes which are members of the information set. player The player who has the move at this information set.
+actions The set of actions at the information set. game The Game to which the information set belongs. is_chance Whether the information set belongs to the chance player. label Get or set the text label of the information set. members The set of nodes which are members of the informa- tion set. number Returns the number of the information set for its player. player The player who has the move at this information set.